Jo-Blade/linux-hid-joycon/README.md

 3) Compile the driver : open a command line in the folder where you put the download files and type:
 ` make `

-4) load the module : *this operation need to be executed on all reboots! * go in the folder where is the driver and type:
+4) load the module : *this operation needs to be executed on all reboots!* go in the folder where is the driver and type:
 ` sudo insmod hid-joycon.ko `

 ## Use :